 Making our way down was not difficult.
 Much easier in fact than the last cave John had taken me into.
 As we got a little deeper inside we could make out a golden Buddha statue, two large yellow candles burning and a lone monk.

 We made our polite wais and chatted a while.
 At least John and Nang chatted with him and I did my best to follow the thread of the conversation.
-I seemed the monk has been visiting this cave over the past three years.
+He explained we were there to do some cave photography.
+It seemed the monk has been visiting this cave over the past three years.

 No crawling around.
 An easy descent from the entrance.
-Huge cavernous rooms which are effortless to navigate.
+Huge cavernous rooms that are effortless to navigate.
 And soft natural light falling from above.

 As we moved through into the second room the monk accompanied us.
 He curiously watched as we set up tripods and discussed the lighting and cave interior.

 I’ve seldom photographed in caves and was eager to learn.
 John’s been doing this for decades.
 I’ve marveled at John’s cave photography so I knew I was with a skilled photographer well seasoned at working in the dark.

 But we weren’t.
 There was so much light.
 Initially, we were only using the available light.
 It wasn’t until we started photographing the monk, who was happy to pose for us, that Nang pulled out the LED light she had in her backpack.